-If your check engine light is on, don’t hesitate to bring your vehicle to Virginia Auto Service and have one of our master technicians quickly evaluate the problem and provide an honest estimate for repairs.
+If your check engine light is on, bring your vehicle to Virginia Auto Service for a Free Check Engine Light Scan.

 - Fuel Mixture – Fuel-injected vehicles have a carefully measured level of fuel and oxygen required for combustion.
 Without the proper fuel mixture, your car’s average fuel economy may be suffering, and your car may be running too hot or too cold.